 - irrational anger

 For most people, stress and anxiety come and go.
-They usually occur after a particular stimulus, but then go away.
-Common stressors include:
+They usually occur after particular life events, but then go away.

 Prescription medications that can make symptoms worse include: